Description

 What We’re Doing

-- Working with volunteers to control invasive non-native plants, such as tree-of-heaven, garlic mustard and Japanese stillgrass, which compete with the preserve’s native and rare plants.
+- Working with volunteers to control invasive non-native plants, such as tree-of-heaven, garlic mustard, Japanese stiltgrass, and Wine berry, which compete with the preserve’s native and rare plants.

-- Partnering with the US Forest Service and West Virginia Department of Agriculture to prevent the death of hemlocks (which shade and cool the ice vents) from an infestation of a non-native insect pest—the hemlock woody adelgid.
+- Partnering with the US Forest Service and West Virginia Department of Agriculture to treat hemlocks (which shade and cool the ice vents) from an infestation of a non-native insect pest—the hemlock woody adelgid.

 - Cooperating with West Virginia University geologists on research about the formation and conservation of the ice vents system.